jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/Exercises/README.md

 To run any of the `exercises` or `examples` functions independently, use the [`2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/2-Sensor-Fusion/Exercises/2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb) demo file.

-### L4-L6: Tracking with Kalman Filters
+### L4-L5: Kalman Filters
-All functions from Lesson 4 through Lesson 6 can be previewed in the [`2022-11-11-Course-2-Sensor-Fusion-Exercises-Part-2.ipynb`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/2-Sensor-Fusion/Exercises/2022-11-11-Course-2-Sensor-Fusion-Exercises-Part-2.ipynb) notebook file.
+All functions from Lesson 4 and Lesson 5 can be previewed in the [`2022-11-11-Course-2-Sensor-Fusion-Exercises-Part-2.ipynb`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/2-Sensor-Fusion/Exercises/2022-11-11-Course-2-Sensor-Fusion-Exercises-Part-2.ipynb) notebook file.

 To run any of the `exercises` independently, use the standard command-line execution, e.g.,